Shopify/react-native-skia/docs/docs/paint-overview.md

         <Defs>
           <Paint ref={paint} color="lightblue" />
         </Defs>
         {/* We can assign the ref to any shape.
-This will be handy in complex use-case */}
+This will be handy in advanced use-case */}
         <Circle paint={paint} cx={50} cy={50} r={50} />
     </Canvas>
   );